marcransome/Choco/README.md

 * Sit back, relax, and sip some cappuccino

 ##License
-Choco is freely available in the public domain, just don't forget to share your freshly brewed beans with the rest of us.
+Choco is freely available in the public domain.
+Just don't forget to share your freshly brewed beans with the rest of us.

 ##Comments or suggestions?
 Email me at [marc.ransome@fidgetbox.co.uk](marc.ransome@fidgetbox.co.uk) with bug reports, feature requests or general comments and follow [@marcransome](http://www.twitter.com/marcransome) for updates.